redhat-performance/badfish/README.md

 ```

 ### Forcing a one time boot to a specific device
-To force systems to perform a one-time boot to a specific device you can use the ```--boot-to``` and pass as an argument the device you want the one-time boot to be set to.
+To force systems to perform a one-time boot to a specific device you can use the ```--boot-to``` option and pass as an argument the device you want the one-time boot to be set to.
 This will change the one time boot BIOS attributes OneTimeBootMode and OneTimeBootSeqDev and automatically reboot the host after changes are applied.
 ```
 ./badfish.py -H mgmt-your-server.example.com -u root -p yourpass --boot-to NIC.Integrated.1-3-1
 ```